 Gich Camp is an ideal base for various excursions through highland steppe and to spectacular observation points on the ridge of the escarpment.
 These trips give one unforgettable views of the most impressive parts of the escarpment and offer good opportunities to observe wildlife.
 In the past, the stunning viewpoints above jagged cliffs also served as observation points for ibex research.

+- Gidir Got Summit: This edge of the escarpment (3428 m as1) forms the western margin of the Dch high plateau.
 It offers spectacular views down to Muchila and the lowlands.
-Access is either on a path that follows the ridge all along, or up through the settlement of Geech — or both, which is a rewarding roundtrip from the camp.
+Access is either on a path that follows the ridge all along, or up through the senlement of Dch — or both, which is a rewarding roundtrip from the camp.

-Imet Gogo Summit: This is the best-known observation point in the Simien Mountains (3926 m asp.
-Easily accessible from Gich Camp through wonderful long- and short-grass steppe. it offers spectacular views in all directions.
-The view down onto the lowland villages of Tiya and Truwata, and north-east across to Silki Summit are particularly impressive.
+- Imet Gogo Summit: This is the best-known observation point in the Simien Mountains (3926 m asp.
+Easily accessil from Doh Camp through wonderful long- and short-grass steppe. it offers spectacular views in all directions.
+The vie. down onto the lowland villages of Tiya and Truwata, and north-east across to Silki Summit are particularly impressive.

-From the National Park (Chennek Camp) to the highest summit in Ethiopia (Ras Dashen or Dejen)
+From the National Park (Chennek Camp) to the highest summit in Ethiopia (Ras Dejen)

-A trek from Debark to Ras Dashen and back to Debark or Ad Arkay would normally take at least 9-10 days.
-From Chennek Cam the path to Ras Dashen Pass leads to Bwahit Pass – a two-hour ascent after which the view opens to the east over Mesheha Valley the Ras Dashen mountain range.
-Although the distance seems to be modest, the summit of Ras Dashen (4533 masl) still lies more the 11 hours of trekking away from here.
+A trek from Debark to Has Dejen and back to Debark or Ad Arkay would normally take at least 9-10 days.
+From Chennek Cam the path to Dejen Pass leads to Bwahit Pass – a two-hour ascent after which the view opens to the east over Mesheha Valley the Dejen mountain range.
+Although the distance seems to be modest, the summit of Ras Dejen (4533 m asl) still lies more tht 11 hours of trekking away from here.

-After crossing the chilly Mesheha River (at about 2800 m as’) — which can be impassable in the rainy season from June September — the long ascent all the way to Ras Dashen Pass (4,543mas!) begins.
-Fortunately. the pleasant camping ground Ambikwa (3100 m as]) divides this long ascent into two stages.
+After crossing the chilly Mesheha River (at about 2800 m as’) — which can be impassable in the rainy season from June September — the long ascent all the way to Dejen Pass (4,260 m as!) begins.
+Fortunately. the pleasant camping ground i Ambikwa (3100 m as]) divides this long ascent into two stages.